-Social life in the era of the two caliphs was characterized in work of art of clothing, food, building orchards; fences, architecture and decoration, and they were interested in all the matters related to social appearances.
-One of the important facilities Bureau of Money Engraving and Printingbuilt by al-Āmir Bi-Aḥkām Allah " Dār Aḍ-Ḍarb (House of Beating)" in 1122 in the vicinity of the Daraq treasury.
+Social life in the era of these two caliphs was characterized by developments in the craftsmanship of clothing, food, orchards, fences, architecture and decoration.
+People showed interest in all matters related to social appearances.
+One important facility was the “Dār Aḍ-Ḍarb” (Bureau of Money Engraving and Printing), built in 1122 by al-Āmir Bi-Aḥkām Allah in the vicinity of the Daraq treasury.

-Scientific and constructional life in the era of al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh.
+Intellectual life and architecture in the era of al-Āmir Bi-Aḥkām Allah and al-Ḥāfiẓ li-Dīnillāh.

-During the Fatimid period, Egypt was characterized by a wide intellectual, scientific, and cultural movement; in addition to spreading the faith culture related Ismaʼilī doctrine.
-The Fatimid’s interest in building scientific and cultural institutions and mosques had emerged.
+During the Fatimid period, Egypt was characterized by a wide intellectual, scientific, and cultural movement.
+In addition to spreading a faith culture related to Ismaʼilī doctrines, the Fatimids’ interest in building scientific and cultural institutions and mosques also emerged .

-al-Azhar Mosque had a significant impact on the promotion of cultural life, and the period of al-Āmir Bi-Aḥkām Allah and Al-Ḥāfiẓ li-Dinillad rule in Egypt in general, and particularly in Cairo, was characterized by the renovating and building mosques with the known ornament styles of bowls and geometric ornaments.
-The minarets had risen above two of the mosque pillars and most of these mosques were built of stone and limestone, and the walls were covered with a layer of gypsum and ornamented with Kufic writings.
-The Fatimid period was characterized by converting some of the mosques to school surrounded by students' accommodations.
-The religious architecture had evolved in their reign and the most important ones were: al-Azhar Mosque, the seven mosques, Aqmar, and Aṣ-ṣāliḥ Ṭalāʼiʻ Mosque.
+Al-Azhar Mosque had a significant impact on the promotion of cultural life.
+The period of al-Āmir Bi-Aḥkām Allah and Al-Ḥāfiẓ li-Dinillah’s rule throughout Egypt, but particularly in Cairo, was characterized by the renovation and building of mosques with the distinct ornament styles of bowls and geometric ornaments.
+The minarets had risen above two of the mosque pillars.
+Most of these mosques were built of stone and limestone, and the walls were covered with a layer of gypsum and ornamented with Kufic writings.
+The Fatimid period was characterized by converting some mosques to schools surrounded by students’ accommodations.
+Religious architecture developed during the Fatimid period, as demonstrated by al-Azhar Mosque, the seven mosques, Aqmar, and Aṣ-ṣāliḥ Ṭalāʼiʻ Mosque.
+The seven mosques lay between the mountain and the Qarāfa, the first being the Mashad of Sayyida Zaynab and the last the Mashad of Sayyida Kalthūm.